-Of course, Marvin, ever-the-gentleman, would tip his cowboy hat and say, "Well, you better stop having that dream, John, because I'm never selling you my truck."
+Of course, Marvin, ever-the-gentleman, would tip his cowboy hat and say, "Well, you better stop having that dream, John, it's leading you stray because I'm never selling you my truck."

 We kept it up, never failing to pester Marvin as the years went by.
-It didn't matter when or where we saw Marvin, we'd ask him to sell the truck and he would always politely decline.
+It didn't matter when or where we saw Marvin, we'd ask him to sell the truck or tell him about the dream and he would always politely decline.

 Back in April, we were camped in Bryce Canyon Nat'l Park's Sunset Campground.
 We just returned from hiking in the hoodoos when the cell phone rang.
 It was Marvin.
-"John, I've been doing some thinking," Marvin said, "and I think I want to sell you my truck."
+"John, I'm calling to tell you your dream came true and I'm gonna sell you my truck."

 As soon as we could get situated here in our Idahome, we beat feet to Marvin's Place in Challis, Idaho, 155 miles from here.
 The truck was everything we always thought it would be and we struck a deal on the spot for Marvin's truck, if he could let it sit for a few weeks until we figured out how to pick up his pick up.